kkai/papers/publications.md

 [_NapWell: An EOG-based Sleep Assistant Exploring the Effects of Virtual Reality on Sleep Onset_](/papers/pdf/pai2021napwell.pdf).
 Pai, Yun Suen and Bait, Marsel L and Lee, Juyoung and Xu, Jingjing and Peiris, Roshan L and Woo, Woontack and Billinghurst, Mark and Kunze, Kai.
 Virtual Reality.
 2021.
 [Bibtex](/papers/bib/pai2021napwell.bib).

 ***
-[_Investigating Usability and User Experience of IndividuallyVerifiable Internet Voting Schemes_](/papers/pdf/marky2021investigating.pdf).
+[_Investigating Usability and User Experience of Individually Verifiable Internet Voting Schemes_](/papers/pdf/marky2021investigating.pdf).
 Marky, Karola and Zollinger, Marie-Laure and Roenne, Peter and Ryan, Peter Y. A. and Grube, Tim and Kunze, Kai.
 ACM Transactions on Computer-Human Interaction.
 2021.
 [Bibtex](/papers/bib/marky2021investigating.bib).

 ***
 [_Affective Umbrella--Towards a Novel Sensor Integrated Multimedia Platform Using Electrodermal and Heart Activity in an Umbrella Handle_](/papers/pdf/chen2021affective.pdf).
 Chen, Kanyu and Han, Jiawen and Chernyshov, George and Kim, Christopher and Rasa, Ismael and Kunze, Kai.
 20th International Conference on Mobile and Ubiquitous Multimedia.
 2021.
 [Bibtex](/papers/bib/chen2021affective.bib).